anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

 I am not a serious cyclist, my interest in bikes comes mostly from appreciating them as machines, and I like working on them.

 My first bike as an adult was a second-hand [Georgina Terry Chrom](https://sheldonbrown.com/harris/terry/history.html) steel road bike built with Tange double-butted chromoly tubing.
-It had a full Shimano 105 8 speed drivetrain with downtube shifters and Shimano wheels.
+It had a full Shimano 105 8-speed drivetrain with downtube shifters and Shimano wheels.
 A few weeks after buying it, I rode my first metric century on it.
 It was an uncomfortable, grueling and prolonged experience.

 Being generally mechanically inclined, within months, I had stripped the bike down to the bare frame for a complete service which turned into a drivetrain overhaul.
 Having read the entirety of the late [Sheldon Brown's website](https://sheldonbrown.com) (the Godfather of bike wrenching), I started to appreciate bicycles as a long-running argument between standards, eras, and mechanical compromises.
 One name kept coming up: Campagnolo.
 It had a reputation that was hard to ignore: deeply tied to road cycling history, slightly impractical, and mechanically distinct.
 I decided to upgrade the bike with a modern Campagnolo groupset.
 My first attempt was an early-2000s Chorus groupset, but the shifters were in poor working condition.
 I looked into rebuilding them, only to find that the replacement parts were either unavailable or unreasonably expensive.
-I returned the Chorus groupset and instead bought a 2012 Veloce groupset, along with Campagnolo Scirocco aluminum wheels.
+I returned the Chorus groupset and instead bought a 2012 Veloce groupset, along with Campagnolo Scirocco aluminium wheels.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/campy_chorus_2003.png">
-   <figcaption>Campagnolo Chorus from [2003 Campagnolo catalogue]("/files/ALIEXPRESS_ALLROAD/2003CampagnoloCatalogue.pdf")</figcaption>
+   <figcaption>Campagnolo Chorus from [2003 Campagnolo catalog]("/files/ALIEXPRESS_ALLROAD/2003CampagnoloCatalogue.pdf")</figcaption>
 </figure>

 [Retro roadies- old frames with STI's or Ergos](https://www.bikeforums.net/classic-vintage/361558-retro-roadies-old-frames-sti-s-ergos.html.)